 Unlike other areas of law such as civil litigation or criminal defense, uncontested probate is a process that seldom requires the attorney or client to appear in court.
-Because of this the work is done almost exclusively from a distance, either by mail or phone, which saves fees and costs for the client.
-As such, My Florida Probate P.A., handles uncontested probate proceedings throughout the state.
+Because of this, the work is done almost exclusively from a distance, either by email, mail or phone, which saves fees and costs for the client.
+As such, My Florida Probate P.A., handles uncontested probate proceedings throughout the entire state of Florida.
 It is uncommon for a judge to require an attorney's physical presence at a hearing.

 Types of Court Proceedings For Probate in Florida